stolostron/rhacm-docs/_pages/gen_availability_checklist.md

 ---
 layout: page
-title: Refreshing builds
+title: General availability checklist
-permalink: refresh_builds
+permalink: gen_availability_checklist
 horizontal: false
 ---

-We typically refresh weekly, but can adjust the schedule as needed.
-These directions walk you through a refresh, as well as an internal build to check drafts and error logs in between publish dates.
+These directions walk you through preparing for the release and getting ready to publish.

 ## Prerequisites